 Dear friends and World War adepts

-My name is Nick, I was born in 1980 and I live in the beautiful little village of Deurne in Belgium, together with my lovely girlfriend and our two cats and dog.
+My name is Nick, I was born in 1980 and I live in the beautiful little village of Deurne in Belgium.

-I'm gonna telly you briefly about my passion for the history of WWI and WWII and how I became this passionate.
+I'm gonna tell you briefly about my passion for the history of WWI and WWII and how I became this passionate.

 I visited some museums and historical places when I was a little child, mostly in Belgium off course, but that was a long time before my interest became this big.

 It all started during my holiday in Normandy in 2007.
 I went camping there for a week with my ex-girlfriend and it’s very hard to ignore the historical importance of this region and not to visit some of these places, though we didn’t plan this before the trip.

 We visited the Centre Juno Beach in Courseulles-sur-Mer and drove over the Pegasus Bridge, which I recognised from the PC-game Call of Duty.